MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ### Why are users getting an error with error code 4100 when viewing a CRM record?

 If you've connected Sales Copilot to Salesforce, and your users see a 4100 error when viewing a CRM record, they don't have access to some of the fields added to be displayed.
 Ensure that all users of the app have access to the fields added to a CRM record.

+### How are hyperlink formula fields from Salesforce CRM displayed in Sales Copilot?

+In Salesforce CRM, hyperlink formula fields are rendered as rich text in Salesforce Lightning, allowing users to click on the link.
+Now, hyperlink formula fields containing URLs (but no images) are similarly displayed in Sales Copilot as clickable links.